 SQL (Structured Query Language) injection is a common application security flaw that results from insecure construction of database queries with user-supplied data.
-When queries are built directly with user data inlined or concatenated directly with the query text, instead of using type-safe bind parameters, malicious input may be able to change the structure of the query to bypass or change application logic.
-SQL injection flaws are extremely serious.
-A single flaw anywhere in your application may allow an attacker to read, modify or delete your entire database.
+Embedding user data in queries instead of using type-safe bind parameters can let malicious input alter the query structure, bypassing or changing application logic.
+SQL injection flaws are serious.
+A single flaw anywhere in your application can allow an attacker to read, modify, or delete your entire database.

-Apex does not use SQL, but its own database query language, SOQL (Salesforce Object Query Language).
+Apex doesn't use SQL; it uses its own database query language, SOQL (Salesforce Object Query Language).
 SOQL was designed to give you most of the power of SQL, while also protecting against most attacks.
-For example, in SOQL you cannot update or delete, you can only use SELECT.
-Because of this, the most dangerous operations, such as deleting or modifying data, are not possible.
-Therefore, the risks are much lower for SOQL injection than for SQL injection, but the attacks are nearly identical to traditional SQL injection.
+For example, in SOQL you can only use SELECT instead of UPDATE or DELETE.
+As a result, you can't delete or modify data.
+SOQL injection is less risky than SQL injection, but the attacks are nearly identical.